Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 If the crime involves the use or possession with intent to use the substance or device, it is a Class B misdemeanor, punishable by a jail sentence of not more than 180 days and/or a fine.
 If the crime involves the delivery, possession with intent to deliver, or manufacture of the substance or device, it is a Class A misdemeanor, punishable by a jail sentence of not more than 1 year and/or a fine.

 Consult With an Attorney Today

-If you are charged with falsifying drug test results or with using or selling a device that is designed to thwart drug tests, the lawyers at Hamilton, Hull & Byrd are prepared to scrutinize the charges and prepare your defense.
+If you are charged with falsifying drug test results or with using or selling a device that is designed to thwart drug tests, the lawyers at Texas Criminal Defense Group are prepared to scrutinize the charges and prepare your defense.
 Contact us to discuss your case.